How to Identify and Avoid Project Burnout at Work

 In cases like these, it is the responsibility of the project manager to communicate with the client or the senior management, in order to make changes to the expectations to avoid project delays and deliver the project successfully.

-Regular feedback is the key to avoid burnout at work
+Regular feedback is the key to avoiding burnout at work